dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui-v3.3.1.md

 **Parameters**

-`inPixels` : [optional] the coordinate type.
-If omitted or set to `false` , the returned coordinates are represented by percentage, otherwise, by pixels.
+`inPixels`: [optional] The coordinate type.
+If omitted or set to `false`, the returned coordinates are represented by percentage, otherwise, by pixels.

 **Return value**